IF YOU TREAT YOUR OLDER STUDENTS AS OLD AND WEAK, THEY WILL REMAIN OLD AND WEAK

 Sifu Zhang Wuji, Singapore

 Although this does not apply to you, a good kungfu or qigong teacher must take care not to appease his students.
 This, I believe, was a main reason why some excellent teachers in the past acted tough on their students though in their heart they were soft and kind.

 I often use this approach, and without fail it always brings excellent results for those who follow my instructions.
 When Peter and Gillian, who were already 2nd dan black-belts in Taekwondo, first learned Shaolin Kungfu from me, I taught them only the Horse-Riding Stance and asked them to practice it daily.

-Gillian complained to her mother, Jean, that other students were very lucky; they learned how to fight in a five-day course.
-Jean told her that she was very lucky as I was teaching her the master's way.
-True enough, a year later when I saw Peter and Gillian again, they had developed so much internal force from their stance training that for them learning Shaolin Kungfu was a matter of picking up some useful techniques.
-Gillian became so powerful that would-be assailants were hurt when she gently tapped on them.
+A girl complained to her mother that other students were very lucky; they learned how to fight in a five-day course.
+The mother told her that she was very lucky as I was teaching her the master's way.
+True enough, a year later when I saw the girl again, she had developed so much internal force from her stance training that learning Shaolin Kungfu was a matter of picking up some useful techniques.
+She became so powerful that would-be assailants were hurt when she gently tapped on them.

 A young woman was run over by a truck.
 Although the surgeons did an excellent job fixing her crushed pelvis, they were doubtful whether she could ever be normal again.
 When her father invited me to give her qigong healing in the hospital, she said she was uncertain of this "voodoo".
 I gave her a severe thrashing -- verbally -- so much so that she became an obedient student.
 She was on a walker then, unable to stand on her own feet.
 I told her to walk out of the hospital within a week.
 She did -- without the walker.
 She later graduated in medicine herself, and is now happy and healthy.